Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the final resolution phase.

 The timeframe for an investigation depends on the case’s complexity and the Competition Council’s workload.
-In practice, they may take from several months to five years.
+In practice, they may take from several months to five years (but in recent practice the council has striven to keep durations below three years).
 However, the overall duration of an investigation cannot exceed 10 years, whereas the administrative offences for breaches of the Competition Law become time barred within five years from the cessation of the breach.
 Certain Competition Council actions interrupt the statute of limitations, in which case a new five-year term starts.
 Notwithstanding that, if the investigation exceeds 10 years, fines can no longer be applied.

 What investigative powers do the authorities have?